DoctorDinosaur/bee2/README.md

 # Description
 A discord bot that announces UK general election results, as they come in.
+Thrown together during the night.

 Announces to channel IDs specified in .env